88-degrees/Book-of-Changes/en/e58d87sheng.md

 > Matching Line 4 in Adjacent Hexagram: [**䷬**](e89083cui.md#45.4)

-5.<a id="46.5"/> The fifth six, divided, shows its subject firmly correct, and therefore enjoying good fortune.
+5.<a id="46.5"/> The fifth `SIX`, divided, shows its subject firmly correct, and therefore enjoying good fortune.
 He ascends the stairs (with all due ceremony).

 > **䷭** changing to [**䷯**](e4ba95jing.md)

 > Matching Line 5 in Adjacent Hexagram: [**䷬**](e89083cui.md#45.5)

-6.<a id="46.6"/> The sixth six, divided, shows its subject advancing upwards blindly.
+6.<a id="46.6"/> The sixth `SIX`, divided, shows its subject advancing upwards blindly.
 Advantage will be found in a ceaseless maintenance of firm correctness.

 > **䷭** changing to [**䷑**](e89b8agu.md)